 We always recommend that you clean your car, inside and out, thoroughly before storage.
 Wash the exterior and use your favorite wax over the entire exterior of the car to get rid of all imperfections and offer a protective layer on your paint.
 This will protect the paint from the possibility of corrosion.

-After that, remove all trash and debris from the inside of the car.
-Vacuum it thoroughly to remove all pet hair, food crumbs, and dirt.
+After that, remove all trash and debris inside the car.
+Vacuum thoroughly to remove all pet hair, food crumbs, and dirt.
 If you have leather seats, condition them with a quality leather conditioner to prevent cracking and fading.